Back to The Signal

 }

-Total added latency: about 200–800ms for fresh checks, under 100ms for repeats (most providers cache).
+Total added latency: about 200–800ms for fresh checks, under 100ms for cache hits.
 Negligible against your signup flow.

 What about CAPTCHA?

-- They measurably hurt conversion (published studies range 3–20% drop depending on challenge type).
+1. They measurably hurt conversion.
+Published studies range 3–20% drop depending on challenge type.
+Image-grid challenges are the worst.

-Use them as an escalation for medium-risk users, never as the first gate.
+Use CAPTCHA as an escalation for medium-risk users (score 15–39 in the tiered model above), never as the first gate.

 Measuring the win

-- Email deliverability reputation at Gmail and Outlook should improve over 2–4 weeks as bounce and spam rates fall.
+• Email deliverability reputation at Gmail Postmaster Tools and Microsoft SNDS — recovers over 2–6 weeks as bounce and spam rates fall.

-- Support ticket volume about password resets and "account locked" should drop.
+• Support ticket volume about password resets and "account locked" — drops noticeably as you stop accepting unreachable email addresses.

-If you see conversion go down, you've blocked too many real users.
-Ease one threshold at a time and watch the next week.
+If you see conversion go down instead of up, you've blocked too many real users.
+Loosen one threshold at a time and watch the next week.
+Never adjust more than one knob per week — you'll lose the signal.

 The TL;DR

-Stop trial abuse by stacking cheap signals: disposable email blocking, Gmail alias normalization, IP reputation, basic behavior checks, and a risk-tiered verification flow.
+Stop trial abuse by stacking five cheap signals: disposable-email blocking, Gmail alias normalization, IP reputation, basic behavioral checks, and a risk-tiered verification flow.
 Run in shadow mode for a week before enforcing.
 Never explain a block to a suspected abuser.

 Done right, your real signup conversion goes up while your infrastructure cost per user goes down — the rare win-win in growth engineering.